Factors Considered During Fabric Consumption

-All the above five key points are discussed in the below:
+All the above five key points are discussed below:

 1. Body fabric’s consumption:

 At first, a garments merchandiser should calculate the body fabric consumption.
-It will be best if merchandiser calculate it after pattern making.
-Another one thing should be noted that, merchandiser should confirm the fabric diameter.
-In case of knit fabric, merchandiser should calculate the fabric consumption by adding extra 5 GSM with buyers specified GSM and in case of woven fabric, merchandiser should reduce 2” (in width) from the both side of fabric during fabric consumption.
+It will be best if the merchandiser calculates it after pattern making.
+Another one thing that should be noted that the merchandiser should confirm the fabric diameter.
+In the case of knit fabric, the merchandiser should calculate the fabric consumption by adding an extra 5 GSM with buyers specified GSM and in the case of woven fabric, the merchandiser should reduce 2” (in width) from both sides of fabric during fabric consumption.

-Another important point is that, if the garments has wash process then make sure that, pattern made by adding the wash allowance.
+Another important point is that, if the garments have a wash process then make sure that, a pattern is made by adding the wash allowance.

 3. Neck tape:

-Required amount of neck tape should be considered during fabric’s consumption of garments.
+The required amount of neck tape should be considered during the fabric’s consumption of garments.

-Here, required amount of appliqué and others fabric must be considered during fabric’s consumption of garments.
+Here, the required amount of appliqué and other fabric must be considered during fabric’s consumption of garments.

 5. Wastage estimation:

-During fabrics consumption, normally 9% shrinkage added for the knit items.
+During fabrics consumption, normally 9% shrinkage is added for the knit items.
 It can vary depending on the number of processes the garments have.
-If the garments have only front chest print, then 9% shrinkage will be ok, but if there’s all over or rotary print with heavy wash etc. then should increase the wastage%.
+If the garments have only front chest print, then 9% shrinkage will be ok, but if there’s all over or rotary print with heavy wash, etc. then should increase the wastage%.
 If the garments have pigment dye then should be added 25-30% wastage.
-Because, in case of pigment dye, garments reject percentage is very high.
+Because, in the case of pigment dye, the clothing reject percentage is very high.